bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 3. Is it safe to use aromatase inhibitors to manage night sweats?

-Aromatase inhibitors should only be used under specialist supervision, as they can have significant side effects and are not appropriate for all patients.
+Aromatase inhibitors should only be used under specialist supervision because they can have significant side effects and may not be right for everyone.

-4. What role does the Bedfan play in managing night sweats?
+4. What role does the bFan play in managing night sweats?

 5. Should I stop testosterone therapy if I develop night sweats?

-Do not stop therapy without consulting your healthcare provider.
-Most cases can be managed with dose adjustments, lifestyle changes, and environmental modifications—all key parts of an effective low t treatment strategy.
+Do not stop your therapy without consulting your healthcare provider.
+Night sweats can usually be managed with dose adjustments, lifestyle changes, treatment modifications, and environmental changes.

 Practical Tips for Patients